projects and pain

 Take away: Look at every part that is screwed in on your boat, as often as you can, so you don't lose them like we did.
 We check items on the mast often, but didn't think of looking at the furler.
 Service kits are expensive, try and DIY it if you can, but don't cheap out on materials.

 Furler piece 40$.

 See our detailed post we wrote on replacing our standing rigging, on getting a new mainsail, and on ais installation.

 Wow.
 This doesn't include materials, like epoxy, paintbrushes, sealants, nails, screws, etc that we had to get to complete these projects.

 We made a lot of mistakes, and foolishly thought we could all do it ourselves.
-While I prefer to do that most times, it's not always possible.
-We had too much on our shoulders already, we didn't need the stress.
+While we prefer to do that most times, it's not always possible.
+We had too much on our shoulders already.
+We didn't need the stress.
 We did do a lot of it on our own, and even the things we had help with, we took part in in some way.
-Learning to do it all yourself is important, but we are no experts, we'll continue to learn and when we've got more time and room to experiment we'll try and do these things on our own.
+Learning to do it all is important, but we are no experts, we'll continue to learn and when we've got more time and room to experiment we'll try and do these things on our own.
 It's important to ask for help though, there is a lot of value in having a mentor around, not something that is common these days.
-Our mentors, are all the sailors we meet, and that take time, sitting with us, answering our questions, or ever coming to help us in the task we need to do.
+Our mentors, are all the sailors we meet, and that take time, sitting with us, answering our questions, or coming to help us in the task we need to do.